Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 4. “Bounce rate”.
 Are people clicking on your site and then leaving right away?

 5. Clicks from Google or from AI.
-Many of my clients are seeing that their overall traffic is down, but the number of clicks to their site ha gone up!
+Many of my clients are seeing that their overall traffic is down, but the number of clicks to their site have gone up!

 How to Adapt Your SEO Strategy for the AI Era